Frequently Asked Questions

 A: The venues of the WCD are cashless.
 Credit and debit cards are accepted at concession stands, the Team Store and the Box Office.

 A: Will Call for all events except Milwaukee Admirals games is located at the box office for each venue.
 For the Milwaukee Admirals games, will call is located on the west side of the arena ticketing lobby.

 Q: Do you have “rush” or discounted day-of-show tickets?

 A: That depends on the show and its promoter.
 Follow our social media pages for updates.

 Q: Do you have a coat check/bag check or a restaurant?

 A: Coat check and refreshments are available on an event-by-event basis; reach out at our social media pages or by checking individual event listings.
-Bag checks are conducted at every public event; see our list of prohibited items.
+Neither lockers nor bag checks are provided.
+See our list of prohibited items.

 Q: Where can I find information on board meetings?

 A: Wisconsin Center District Board of Directors meeting agendas are posted at the WCD Newsroom 24 hours before each meeting.